lwahomura/comparison/README.md

 ````
 git clone https://github.com/lwahomura/comparison.git
 ````
-Also download bases from https://cloud.mail.ru/public/5DXP/LapZZZniW and add them to dictionary/pkg directory
+Also download bases from https://cloud.mail.ru/public/5DXP/LapZZZniW and add them to ./dictionary/pkg directory in your project

 ## Index